IT / infrastructure

 Change pipeline gate agent

-Validates that every change request meets the minimum governance criteria defined in Stage 2 before it can advance in the pipeline — required fields populated, approvals in-system, rollback plan documented.
+Validates that every change request meets the minimum governance criteria before it can advance in the pipeline — required fields populated, approvals in-system, rollback plan documented.
 Blocks changes that don't meet criteria and routes them to the defined reviewer, not a generic 'changes' queue.

 Alert triage and correlation agent

-Groups related alerts into correlated incident candidates using the defined correlation rules from the Stage 2 blueprint.
+Groups related alerts into correlated incident candidates using the defined correlation rules.
 Surfaces a structured correlation report to the on-call engineer — not a firehose of individual alerts.
 Correlation rules are explicit and auditable; the agent does not infer relationships not defined in the schema.

 Post-incident review completion agent